How to clean your air conditioner filter

 Hold the hinges and pull to remove.

-This panel can be wiped with a dry cloth or rinsed in luke-warm water, before being dried with a soft cloth.
+This panel can be wiped with a dry cloth or rinsed in lukewarm water before being dried with a soft cloth.
 Place this panel aside for now.

 Connecting the quick clean kit